ana-mostafa/data-analytics-power-bi-report830/README.md

-Fixed cross filtering by editing interactions for  viusals created the 4 buttons for navigation and grouped them and copied them to the rest of the pages of the report trying to reconnect
+Fixed cross filtering by editing interactions for  viusals created the 4 buttons for navigation and grouped them and copied them to the rest of the pages of the report trying to reconnect connects to the Postgres database server hosted on Microsoft Azure query the database and save the questions to sql files and the answers to csv files